 The data standard is a dictionary of data points that will ultimately improve data quality and make collecting, reporting and using the data more efficient for both FSRA and credit unions.

-FSRA has consulted with the Technical Advisory Committee (TAC) for Credit Union Data Strategy and Digital Transformation on EDC and the development of the Regulatory and Risk Data Standard.
+FSRA consulted with the Technical Advisory Committee (TAC) for Credit Union Data Strategy and Digital Transformation on EDC and the development of the Regulatory and Risk Data Standard.
 More information on the TAC process can be found here: Technical Advisory Committee (TAC) for Credit Union Data Strategy and Digital Transformation

 Approach